charlesbenfer/charlesbenfer.github.io/_posts/2025-9-6-xgboost-win-probability-calculator.md

 ## Conclusion

 Building a production-ready win probability model required more than just applying XGBoost to baseball data.
 The critical innovation was identifying and eliminating data leakage through careful pre-at-bat state capture.
-This seemingly simple fix transformed an overfit model with imaginary 95% accuracy into an honest, reliable system with 88.5% ROC-AUC.

 The model now serves as the foundation for multiple downstream projects.
-My reinforcement learning bullpen management system uses it to evaluate every potential pitcher change.
+My reinforcement learning bullpen management system (post to come soon) uses it to evaluate every potential pitcher change.
 Future projects will leverage it for in-game strategy optimization, player valuation adjustments, and even fan engagement applications.

 Most importantly, this project demonstrated that rigorous attention to data quality and proper validation trumps algorithmic complexity.
 A simple XGBoost model with clean data outperforms sophisticated approaches built on flawed foundations.
 In sports analytics, as in many domains, getting the fundamentals right is the key to building systems that actually work when it matters - during the game, when decisions have real consequences.